KevinLewisIowa/JoppaRailsAPI/README.md

 *git push heroku master             // pushes this current code to heroku master (deploys it)

 * THIS NEXT COMMAND IS FOR GENERATING A DB TABLE, NEW ROUTES FOR THIS CONTROLLER, AND CRUD ENDPOINTS
-* rails generate scaffold User username:string email:string age:integer weight:decimal is_active:boolean
+* rails generate scaffold [TableName] [ListOfProperties:type] (ie username:string email:string age:integer weight:decimal is_active:boolean)

 *LOCALLY NEED TO DO THIS TO START UP THE DB TO RUN MIGRATIONS *sudo service postgresql start